j-mnr/gophergo.dev/content/basics/11-range.md

 ## Range Through Channel

-We will talk about channels (coming soon!) later on after covering more fundamental topics, but we're talking about `range` right now and if we ever come back to this lesson we'll have a complete look at what types `range` works with.
+We will talk about [channels](/basics/concurrency/24-channel) later on after covering more fundamental topics, but we're talking about `range` right now and if we ever come back to this lesson we'll have a complete look at what types `range` works with.